mikea/declix/README.md

 # declix

-Declarative Unix (declix) is a file format that describes the state of Unix resources and a command line tool that applies the description to a running Unix system.
+Declarative Unix (declix) is a configuration format that describes the state of Unix resources and a command line tool that applies the description to a running Unix system.